-They’re phones for kids that give your family a way to talk and text while apart, while also limiting your child’s exposure to the internet, strangers, and other digital dangers.
+The best phones for kids are ones that give your family a way to talk and text while apart, while also limiting your child’s exposure to the internet, strangers, and other digital dangers.
 We’ve rounded up the best options for phones for kids that provide everything you’ll need to help give your kid the safest start to their phone journey.

 And, of course, when your kid spends time on other devices (like doing homework on their Chromebook or watching YouTube videos on a tablet), we’re here to help you keep them safe through it all.

 The Best Starter Phones for Kids

-Pinwheel phones are a great option if you’re looking for a phone that will evolve as your child grows up.
-To begin, you can start with a device that only has talk/text capability.
+Pinwheel phones are a good option for a more locked-down experience.
+You can start with a device that only has talk/text capability.
 Then, with the Pinwheel Caregiver app, you can add in a selection of approved healthy apps when your child is ready to handle the responsibility.
+However, only a pre-approved list of apps is available.
 You can manage everything they can do, as well as enable apps, read text messages, and more.
-This kids cell phone also comes pre-loaded with Bark for monitoring.
+This kid's cell phone also comes pre-loaded with Bark for monitoring.

 There’s no web browser or app capability, so potential dangers are greatly reduced.
 The built-in GPS allows for real-time location tracking, as well as a geofence feature that will send an alert if your child goes out of bounds in your neighborhood.